vcvpaiva/DialecticaCategories/README.md

 18. Hongde Hu; Andre Joyal --  Coherence completions of categories, https://core.ac.uk/download/pdf/82827543.pdf

-19. Make a list of the work on Lenses!
+19. Make a list of the work on Lenses! and containers

 20. Make a list of work on games